Stock market today: Microsoft, Meta and the burden of high expectations drag Wall Street lower

 Still, it wasn't a complete washout on Wall Street thanks in part to cruise ships and cigarettes.

-In the bond market, Treasury yields continued their climb following a mixed set of reports on the U.S. economy.
+In the bond market, Treasury yields held steady following a mixed set of reports on the U.S. economy.

 One report said a measure of inflation that the Federal Reserve likes to use slowed to 2.1% in September from 2.3%.
 That's almost all the way back to the Fed's 2% target, though underlying trends after ignoring food and energy costs were a touch hotter than economists expected.